neudesic/documentation-solution-centers/process/company/onboarding-checklist.md

 - When you are not working, what do you like to do?
 - What goals do you have for this job?

-You will also learn a few valuable pieces if information:
+You will also learn a few valuable pieces of information:

 - Who should you contact when you are stuck?
 - What will your first tech stack be?